YASH-MOHARIR/Guessmetry/README.md

 3. **Reddit-Native Experience**: Built specifically for Reddit using Devvit, the game runs directly in Reddit posts with full integration of Reddit's authentication and community features.
 No external websites or apps required.

-4. **Minimalist Design Philosophy**: Clean, mobile-first interface with Reddit's signature orange-and-white color scheme, smooth animations, and accessibility features built in from the ground up.
+4. **Minimalist Design Philosophy**: Clean, mobile-first interface with Reddit's signature orange-and-white color scheme, smooth animations, and accessibility features built in from the ground up (ARIA labels, keyboard navigation, reduced motion support).

 5. **Progressive Difficulty**: Prompts range from easy everyday objects (house, tree) to harder abstract concepts (infinity, diamond), with the game tracking which prompts you've seen to ensure variety and prevent repetition within a session.